Joint attack detection and secure state estimation of cyber-physical systems: Bayesian Random Set Filter for Joint Attack Detection and State Estimation -- the direct feedthrough case

 where the set integration with respect to $\A$ is defined according to (\ref{eq:integral}) while the integration with respect to $x$ is an ordinary one, it is easy to see that $p(\A,x)$ integrates to one by substituting (\ref{eq:joint_bernoulli}) in (\ref{joint_integral}), and noting that $p^0(x)$ and $p^1(a,x)$ are conventional probability density functions on $\mathbb{X}$ and $\mathbb{A} \times \mathbb{X}$, respectively.
-This, in turn, guarantees that (\ref{eq:joint_bernoulli}) is a FISST probability density for the HBRS $(\A,x)$, which will be referred to as \textit{hybrid Bernoulli density} throughout the rest of the paper.
+This, in turn, guarantees that (\ref{eq:joint_bernoulli}) is a FISST probability density for the HBRS $(\A,x)$.
 The notion of \textit{attack existence}, embodied by parameter $r$ in \eqref{eq:joint_bernoulli}, is introduced so as to detect the presence (existence) of a signal attack and hence initiate its estimation.
-Thanks to this concept, as shown later on, the probability of attack existence can be directly computed from the filter.
+Thanks to this concept, as shown later on, the probability of attack existence is directly computed by the filter.

+In this paper the attack input is modeled as a Bernoulli random set (BRS) to account for the fact that the attack can switch (from \textit{off} to \textit{on} or viceversa) at any time with no prior knowledge on the attack onset/termination from the system monitor side.
+The switching nature of the attack could be tackled in different ways, e.g. with multiple models (one for the attack and another for the no-attack cases), but the random set approach undertaken in this work turns out to be advantageous also to include other type of attacks, specifically packet substitution and extra packet injection to be considered in the next subsection.